SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

 - All requirements as listed by Use Case 1.A, 1.B, or 1.C, as appropriate.
-- User can upload an event forecast, e.g., a time series of true/false values, or a time series of event occurrence likelihood.
+- User can upload an event forecast, e.g., a time series of true/false values, or a time series of event occurrence likelihood (4.C).
 - User can upload corresponding event data or connect to a saved event time series (2.B).
 - User can select among event forecast performance metrics (3.A).
 - Framework provides metric values and visuals of event forecast performance (3.A).
-- Framework provides a report for user download.
+- Framework provides a report for user download (3.D).

 #### 1.F.
 Conduct forecast trial {#uc1F}
 {: .anchor}